Dumitru Theodor Neculuță: Early commemorations

-By the mid 1930s, the poet was gaining recognition from the authorities themselves.
-In November 1935, the Romanian authorities allowed communists held in Jilava prison to mark October Revolution Day with a small festivity, which included recitations from Neculuță's poems.
+In November 1933, the United Workers' Syndicates in Craiova featured a Neculuță recital; as reported by labor organizer Eugen Constant, only the senior actor Al. Demetrescu-Dan could muster the courage of presenting socialist poetry in such unmitigated circumstances.
+Later that decade, the poet was gaining recognition from the authorities themselves.
+In November 1935, they allowed communists held in Jilava Prison to mark October Revolution Day with a small festivity, which included recitations from Neculuță's poems.
 Neculuță was also afforded attention by the National Renaissance Front regime of 1938–1940, which reclaimed him for its brand of corporate statism.
 Its official magazine, Muncă și Voe Bună, reported that this "poet-cobbler" had lived during an era of slavery, and praised him for his take on the social landscape of ca. 1900.
 Under the regime of Ion Antonescu, critics discovered the patriotic poetry of another proletarian, Leonte Dumitrescu, whom they likened to Neculuță.
 In that context, Iliescu argued that Neculuță had been "quickly and unjustly forgotten."
 Also a shoemaker and poet, Cristian Sârbu braved Antonescu's censors by titling one of his volumes as D. Th.
 Neculuță.
 Shortly after the coup of August 1944, the General Confederation of Labor issued a volume of "labor poetry", which included Neculuță's Cor de robi ("A Slaves' Choir").
 It earned attention from poet Camil Baltazar, who called the piece "vigorous" and "predictive".